|All schools closed 12/9 due to unsafe road conditions. School Board meeting rescheduled for 12/16.|

-District policy requires all volunteers become familiarized with its volunteer policy.
-Policies include IICC and IICC-AR.
+The district requires all volunteers to be familiar with its volunteer policies.
+Policies include JHFF, IICC and IICC-AR.
 For everyone's protection, GAPS requires all volunteers to complete a Criminal History Verification application prior to engaging in any volunteer activities.
 Please view the District's Volunteer Guidelines (English or Español) for more.

 The District's Online Library Catalog (organized by school)

 Please go to our delays and closures web page to locate information about our FlashAlert system.
 Parents may register with FlashAlert to get notifications.

 One of the goals of the Pre-Kindergarten Outreach Committee is to contact parents and community members who work with children younger than kindergarten age to inform them of current school expectations.